TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/Examples/Index.rst

       'before:editlock'
    );

-The code is mostly the same as in the first example, but the last line is different and requires an explanation.
+The code is mostly the same as in the first example, but the last statement is different and requires an explanation.
 The tables :code:`pages` and :code:`tt\_content` use :ref:`palettes <palettes>` extensively.
 This increases flexibility.

-In this case we therefore use :code:`addFieldsToPalette()` instead of :code:`addToAllTCAtypes()`.
+Therefore we call :code:`ExtensionManagementUtility::addFieldsToPalette()` instead of :code:`ExtensionManagementUtility::addToAllTCAtypes()`.
 We need to specify the palette's key as the second argument (:code:`access`).
 Precise placement of the new field is achieved with the fourth parameter (:code:`before:editlock`).
 This will place the "no print" field right before the